averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>The `user.password` field is in the database.
 - FC4.5 The session administrator must be able to change the access rights of a user
   <br>The `game_session_role` tables in the database define the access rights of a user.
-- FC4.6 The session administrator must be able to create a game session
+- FC4.6 The organization administrator for a game must be able to create a game session
-  <br>This is not logical from the database right now.
-See NOTE.
+  <br>The table `organization_game_role` defines users who can create game sessions, and appoint the session administrator, after which the session administrator can fill in the further details.
 - FC4.7 The session administrator must be able to change the dates of a game session
   <br>A `game_session` has fields `play_date`, `valid_from` and `valid_until` (all `DATETIME` fields).
 - FC4.8 The session administrator must be able to delete a game session that has not yet been played